KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202503121617 ch8 Momentum, Impulse and Collisions.md

 A collision in which the total kinetic energy after the collision is less than before the collision is called inelastic collision

+An inelastic collision in which the colliding objects stick together and move as one object after the collision is called a completely inelastic collision.
 ![[202503121617 ch8 Momentum, Impulse and Collisions-7.png]]
 ## Completely Inelastic Collisions

 # ‌